Wasilla, Alaska

-Wasilla (Dena'ina: Benteh) is a city in Matanuska-Susitna Borough, Alaska, United States, and the fourth-largest city in Alaska.
+Wasilla (Benteh) is a city in Matanuska-Susitna Borough, Alaska, United States, and the fourth-largest city in Alaska.
 It is located on the northern point of Cook Inlet in the Matanuska-Susitna Valley of the southcentral part of the state.
 The city's population was 9,054 at the 2020 census, up from 7,831 in 2010.
 Wasilla is the largest city in the borough and a part of the Anchorage metropolitan area, which had an estimated population of 398,328 in 2020.

 Established at the intersection of the Alaska Railroad and Old Carle Wagon Road, the city prospered at the expense of the nearby mining town of Knik.
 Historically entrepreneurial, the economic base shifted in the 1970s from small-scale agriculture and recreation to support for workers employed in Anchorage or on Alaska's North Slope oilfields and related infrastructure.
 The George Parks Highway turned the town into a commuter suburb of Anchorage.
 The headquarters of the Iditarod Trail Sled Dog Race, a popular and significant sporting event in Alaska, is located in Wasilla.

 Wasilla gained international attention when Sarah Palin, who served as Mayor of Wasilla before her election as Governor of Alaska, was chosen by John McCain as his running mate for Vice President of the United States in the 2008 United States presidential election.

 Wasilla is named after Chief Wasilla, a local Dena'ina chief.
-"Wasilla" is the anglicized spelling of the chief's Russian-given name, Васи́лий Vasilij, which corresponds to the English name Basil.
+Wasilla is the anglicized spelling of the chief's Russian given name, Василий (Vasilij), which corresponds to the English name Basil.

 History

 Glacial ice sheets covered most of the northern hemisphere during the last glacial period, between 26,500 and 19,000–20,000 years ago, until they disappeared between 10,000 and about 7,000 years ago.
 Early humans moved through the area and left evidence of their passage.
 The Matanuska-Susitna valley was eventually settled by the Dena'ina Alaska natives who utilized the fertile lands and fishing opportunities of Cook Inlet.
 The Dena'ina are one of the eleven sub-groups comprising the indigenous Athabaskan groups extending down Canada's western coast.
-The area around downtown Wasilla was known to the Dena'ina as Benteh, which translates as "among the lakes".
+The area around downtown Wasilla, specifically the creek between Wasilla Lake and Cottonwood Lakes, was known to the Dena'ina as Benteh, which translates as 'among the lakes'.
 Near the mouth of the Matanuska River, the town of Knik was settled about 1880.
 In 1900, the Willow Creek Mining District was established to the north and Knik thrived as a mining settlement.